A CLOSE LOOK AT MARYLAND CRIMINAL CHARGES

 Getting Arrested in Maryland

-Once arrested, the police will book and process the person, and they will go before a Commissioner for a determination on bail or conditions of release.
-After the initial pretrial hearing, the case gets forwarded to the State’s Attorney’s Office for prosecution.
-Usually, during prosecution of any offense, the defendant will only have two choices: accept a plea bargain negotiated by a lawyer or take the case to trial.
+Once arrested, the police will book and process the person, and they will go before a Commissioner to determine bail or conditions of release.
+After the initial pretrial hearing, the case gets forwarded to the Office of State’s Attorney for prosecution.
+Usually, during the prosecution of any offense, the defendant will only have two choices: accept a plea bargain negotiated by a lawyer or take the case to trial.
+In both choices, the Maryland District Court System will decide the outcome.

 A plea bargain typically involves the State reducing or dropping some charges in exchange for the defendant waiving their constitutional rights.
 These rights include, among other things, the right to a trial, the right to confront witnesses, the right to testify (or not testify), the right to compel exculpatory witnesses to testify on your behalf, and the right to an appeal.

-However, in some instances, a third option is available, and it’s called a diversion.
-Maryland has a couple of different types of diversion options available in some cases.
+However, in some instances, a third option is available, called a diversion.
+In some cases, Maryland has several different types of diversion options available.
 One is called putting the case on a “stet docket.”
-That basically means that the prosecution decides not to go forward, and the case goes inactive so long as the defendant either completes certain conditions like community service or takes certain classes.
-In that case the defendant does not get rearrested.
+That means that the prosecution decides not to go forward, and the case goes inactive if the defendant completes certain conditions like community service or takes certain classes.
+In that case, the defendant does not get rearrested.

-Another option at sentencing is where a judge may put someone in Maryland on Probation before Judgment (often referred to as a “PBJ”).
-In cases where the defendant gets a PBJ, the defendant must successfully complete probation before judgment (or conviction is entered).
-If the defendant completes probation successfully, then the conviction never gets entered, and often the case gets expunged.
+Another option at sentencing is where a judge may put someone in Maryland on Probation before Judgment (often called a “PBJ”).
+In cases where the defendant gets a PBJ, the defendant must complete probation before judgment (or conviction is entered).
+If the defendant completes probation successfully, the conviction never gets entered, and the case is often expunged.

 Going to Trial in Maryland